 About this collection

 Welcome to the Catholic News Archive!
-Our site has thousands of newspaper pages, from different cities, over multiple years and the collection is growing!
-You can search across the entire collection, a specific city or national paper, or even a select period of time with our powerful search, browse, and download capabilities.
-The Archive is crucial for scholars examining social, economic, or religious history in the United States.
-This fully searchable text helps anyone see data of interest, and to see it in the context of the newspapers' editorials, pictures, and advertisements.
+Our site has thousands of newspaper pages, from different cities, over multiple years... and the collection is growing!
+Our collection is fully text searchable so do a search on anything that interests you and see it in the context of the newspapers’ editorials, pictures, and advertisements.

 The platform is provided to you by Veridian™ digital library preservation system.
 For more information about this system please contact us at www.veridiansoftware.com.